LOST HOSPITALS OF LONDON

 During WW1 Sir Ernest placed 21 beds at the disposal of the War Office and it became a 'Hospital for the Wounded' - the first hospital outside London to receive wounded soldiers.
 The Home was classified as Class B and was affiliated with the Horton (County of London) War Hospital on 28th September 1915.
 Two further wards were added in 1918, creating an extra 40 beds.
 The military section of the Home closed on 2nd October 1919.

-In 1948 the Home joined the NHS under the control of the Epsom and West Park Hospital Management Committee, part of the South West Metropolitan Regional Health Board.
-It continued to receive patients from the London teaching hospitals, as well as those from Surrey.
+In 1948 the Home joined the NHS under the control of the Epsom Group Management Committee, part of the South West Metropolitan Regional Health Board.
+It continued to receive convalescent post-surgical patients from the London teaching hospitals, as well as from Surrey.
+It had 80 beds, of which 55 were open in 1948 and 51 in 1949 (because of lack of nursing staff).
+Patients stayed on average for 20 days.

-It closed in 1980 and the property was sold to the Wellcome Foundation.
+The Home closed in 1980 and the property was sold to the Wellcome Foundation.

 Present status (August 2009)